dermesser/uvco/README.md

     });
 }
 ```

+Some of these patterns are forbidden at compile time by `static_assert`s in the `Coroutine` class;
+specifically, coroutines returning a `uvco::Promise` are not allowed to take parameters by rvalue;
+this is almost always a bad idea and therefore we just ban it outright.
+As shown above, this ban
+will not save you from stack-use-after-return in `std::string_view`, `std::span`, etc.

 I may try to change the uvco types to prevent this pattern, but it's not easy to do so without
 impairing the ease of use in other places.
 In general, it is safe to pass all arguments by value